"very skilful and well prepared as counsel," and "one of the most brilliant legal minds in the arbitration industry"

 Experience

-• A major Brazilian infrastructure company and its subsidiary, claimants in a CAM-CCBC arbitration seated in São Paulo, against a French company and its Peruvian subsidiary.
-The dispute arises out of a share purchase agreement under which claimants transferred to respondents the control of a company holding concession rights in Peru.
+• Representing a major Brazilian infrastructure company and its subsidiary, claimants in a CAM-CCBC arbitration seated in São Paulo, against a French company and its Peruvian subsidiary.
+The dispute arises out of a Share Purchase Agreement under which claimants transferred to respondents the control of a company holding concession rights in Peru.
 Brazilian law is applicable to the merits and English is the language of the arbitration.

 Education